Scientific Name

 Etymology

-The specific epithet "mammulosa (mam-uh-LO-sa) means "having nipples" and refers to the humps on the ribs of the stem.
+The specific epithet "mammulosa (pronounced mam-uh-LO-sa) means "having nipples" and refers to the humps on the ribs of the stem.

 Description

 Parodia mammulosa, formerly known as Notocactus mammulosus, is a small cactus with a globose, usually solitary stem with a dark green surface and a flattened apex.
-The stem can grow up to 6 inches (15 cm) in diameter and has 18 vertical ribs with large pointed tubercles.
-Each areole bears 8 to 30 radial and 1 to 4 central spines.
-The radial spines are whitish to brownish and up to 0.4 inches (1 cm) long, while the central spines are white or yellow with a brown tip and up to 0.8 inches (2 cm) long.
+The stem can grow up to 6 inches (15 cm) in diameter and has 18 vertical ribs, each with large, pointed tubercles.
+The areoles bear 8 to 30 radial and 1 to 4 central spines.
+The radial spines are whitish to brownish, measuring up to 0.4 inches (1 cm) long, while the central spines are white or yellow with a brown tip, measuring up to 0.8 inches (2 cm) long.

-The flowers are golden yellow, up to 2 inches (5 cm) in diameter, and appear in spring.
+The flowers are golden yellow, appear in spring, and can reach a diameter of up to 2 inches (5 cm).

 Hardiness